infoxchange/check_amanda/README.md

 The status message is telling us that one of the item in internal-servers is in state warning because it's size is only 1268Ki, and '-s 10M' asks for a warning if any item is less than 10M in size.

 The status message also tells us there are 2 items which are OK, and that these are within the backup-sets internal-servers and offsite-servers.
-The total l0 size of OK backups and oldest OK backup is show for each OK set.
+The total l0 size of OK backups and age of the oldest OK backup is show for each OK backup-set.

-The verbose messages above go to stderr output, and show us the state of each backup-item that was examined and included in the status message.
+The verbose messages shown above go to stderr output, and show us the state of each backup-item that was examined and included in the status message.

 There is an additional message, 'NO Conf' that says that it found a backup-item for the server 'test-nagios' that did not have a corresponding disklist.conf entry.
-This means that the backup item or backup-set was removed, but the files were not purged from the disk.
+This means that the backup-item or backup-set was removed, but the files were not purged from the disk.

 Items which appear as 'NO Conf' are not included in the status message, nor in the performance data.